CenterForOpenScience/discourse-osf-projects/README.md

 Similarly, we have to modify the discovery.topics controller in three functions to make it work with our /forum/:project_guid routes.

-We modify TopicTrackingState's notify method to not report on messages from Discourse about topics that are not in the current project.
-If we didn't do this, Discourse would tell us that there is a 'new' or 'unread' topic we should read when a relevant topic in another project is made or modified.
-We could go navigate to the 'new' topic tab, but wouldn't find any new topic there, because it is actually in a different project.
+We modify TopicTrackingState's countNew and countUnread methods to only count topics that are in the current project.
+Otherwise, the message bus would notify us of topics we may not have permission to see, or that are in different projects and won't show up when we click to view new topics.
+Also, we have a method updateTopicTracking that on page load uses information from the topic list to update information in the message bus.
+This is important because the preloaded message bus lacks information on project guids.
+This will only update a portion of the topics in the message bus, but it will prevent the topic list from showing more "new" or "unread" topics than are shown in the counts.

+We override the 'search-result-topic' and 'search-term' widgets so that the search results displays the project a topic is in and so that searches are filtered to only have results for the current project.

+We modify the NavigationItem and DiscoveryTopicsController so that they do not get tripped up by the different navigation modes and filters which now often contain "/forum/:project_guid".

-Finally, we modify the composer editor's \@mention autocomplete functionality so that it only helps you make \@mentions for individuals who are contributors to the project.
+We modify the composer editor's \@mention autocomplete functionality so that it only helps you make \@mentions for individuals who are contributors to the project.

+We modify TopicController, TopicRouter, and TopicFromParamsRouter so that view_only keys get correctly persisted and passed around to urls they are needed in.

 ##Discourse Connectors
 Connectors are a concept Discourse uses in order to insert handlebar (hbs) template materials into the built-in templates at specific places.

-The show-project.hbs file is inserted into the 'composer-open' plugin outlet.
-It adds a link to the composer window to show what project a topic being created or edited is in.
+In the 'composer-open' plugin outlet, we add a link to the composer window to show what project a topic being created or edited is in.

+In the 'full-page-search-category' outlet, we add a link to the project that a search result is in.

+In the 'topic-above-post-stream' outlet, we add an alert to view_only pages, as in the OSF.

-The parent-project-label.raw.hbs file is added to the topic-list-tags plugin outlet.
-Because this plugin outlet is within the topic list, it was optimized to work with virtual-dom and not be processed by Ember.
-So the template is actually a little more constrained and must be marked as .raw.hbs.
-This connector simply adds a label/link to each topic in a topic list with the project it is in.
+In the 'topic-list-tags' outlet, we add a link to the parent project of each topic in the topic list.
+Because this plugin outlet is within the topic list, it was optimized to work with virtual-dom and not be processed by Ember, so the template is actually a little more constrained and must be marked as .raw.hbs.

-The show-project.hbs file inserted into the topic-title plugin outlet displays the entire chain of containing and parent projects that the topic is contained in.
+In the 'topic-title' plugin outlet, we display the entire chain of containing and parent projects that the topic is in.

 ##CSS
 Finally, there is a osf-projects.scss file with a minimum number of styles to support the project/forum page.

 ##Further Work/Bugs to Fix
+Make sure search works on view_only projects